viktordanov/stripe-recommendations/README.md

 I have set up Stripe far too many times.
 I've never enjoyed it.
 I've talked to the Stripe team about the shortcomings and they say they'll fix them...eventually.

 Until then, this is how I recommend setting up Stripe.
-I don't cover everything - check out [things that are still your problem](#things-that-are-still-your-problem) for clarity on what I'm NOT helpign with.
+I don't cover everything - check out [things that are still your problem](#things-that-are-still-your-problem) for clarity on what I'm NOT helping with.

 ### Pre-requirements